Start your teaching journey with How to get into teaching, a practical guide designed to support your path to a rewarding career in education.

 It’s not compulsory to have experience before you apply but we really do recommend it as this will give first-hand insights into what the profession is like.

-Not quite!
-With the average graduate salary starting from £25,000, an ECT teacher earns £31,650.
-And if you’re teaching in London, it’s more.
+With the average UK graduate salary starting from £25,000, the starting salary for a teacher is way above this, starting at £32,916.
+If you’re teaching in London, it’s more.

 There’s also room for financial and professional progression.
 Whether you want to progress in a pastoral route, or become Head of Department for example, this added responsibility comes with a pay rise.

-There is no specific time frame to complete your ECT period, but the sooner you complete it after gaining QTS, the better.
-Depending on your personal circumstances, you may be eligible to extend your ECT period so you can pass.
+The ECTE will take a minimum of two years to complete.
+Depending on your personal circumstances, you may be eligible to extend your ECTE period so you can pass.

-For more information about the ECT period, head to chapter 5.
+For more information about the ECTE period, head to chapter 5.

-This definitely isn’t true.
-Each school is different and, depending on your teaching style and ethos, you may not suit every school.
-It all depends on where you like to teach.
+Each school is different and, depending on your teaching style and ethos, your style of teaching may not suit every school.
 Some differences that schools have include:

 The list continues!
 Before you apply for jobs at schools, we recommend you book in a tour around the school to really get a feel for what it’s like.
 You could then speak to students and staff, and may even have the opportunity to speak to one of the Senior Leadership Team or the Headteacher.